Dlyang8/DSCI_551/README.md

 # NBA Analytics Dashboard

 An interactive analytics dashboard for the 2024-25 NBA season built with DuckDB and Streamlit.
-The application allows users to explore player game logs, compare players head-to-head, track team monthly trends, view statistical leaderboards, and run custom SQL queries, all powered by DuckDB's columnar query engine.
+The application allows users to explore player game logs, compare players head-to-head, track team monthly trends, view statistical leaderboards, and run custom SQL queries — all powered by DuckDB's columnar query engine.

 ---